antaldaniel/reprex/content/project/skcmdb/index.md

 EU 2019/1024 Open Data Directive.
 2019. *Directive (EU) 2019/1024 of the European Parliament and of the Council of 20 June 2019 on Open Data and the Re-Use of Public Sector Information*. *Official Journal of the European Union*.
 Vol. OJ L. <http://data.europa.eu/eli/dir/2019/1024/oj>.

 EU 2022/868 Data Governance Act.
-2022. '<span class="nocase">Regulation (EU) 2022/868 of the European Parliament and of the Council of 30 May 2022 on European data governance and amending Regulation (EU) 2018/1724 (Data Governance Act) (Text with EEA relevance)</span>'.
+2022. '[Regulation (EU) 2022/868 of the European Parliament and of the Council of 30 May 2022 on European data governance and amending Regulation (EU) 2018/1724 (Data Governance Act) (Text with EEA relevance)]{.nocase}'.
 EUR-Lex. <http://data.europa.eu/eli/reg/2022/868/oj>.

 EU 2024/1689 Artificial Intelligence Act.
-2024. '<span class="nocase">Regulation (EU) 2024/1689 of the European Parliament and of the Council of 13 June 2024 laying down harmonised rules on artificial intelligence (Artificial Intelligence Act)</span>'. *OJ* OJ L 2024/1689 (July): 1--144. <http://data.europa.eu/eli/reg/2024/1689/oj>.
+2024. '[Regulation (EU) 2024/1689 of the European Parliament and of the Council of 13 June 2024 laying down harmonised rules on artificial intelligence (Artificial Intelligence Act)]{.nocase}'. *OJ* OJ L 2024/1689 (July): 1--144. <http://data.europa.eu/eli/reg/2024/1689/oj>.

 European Commission.
 2017.
 'European Interoperability Framework -- Implementation Strategy.
 Communication from the Commission to the European Parliament the Council the European Economic and Social Committee and the Committee of the Regions'. <https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:52017DC0134>.